Éric Gélinas: Professional

-As a free agent in the off-season and unable to attract an NHL contract, Gélinas opted to pursue a contract abroad, agreeing to a one-year deal with Slovakian club, Slovan Bratislava of the Kontinental Hockey League (KHL) on August 23, 2018.
+As a free agent in the off-season and unable to attract an NHL contract, Gélinas opted to pursue a contract abroad, agreeing to a one-year deal with Slovak club, Slovan Bratislava of the Kontinental Hockey League (KHL) on August 23, 2018.
 In the 2018–19 season, Gélinas established himself with Slovan in a top four pairing role on the blueline, recording 5 goals and 15 points in 52 games.
 With Slovan eliminated from playoff contention, Gélinas left the club with 3 game left in the season to join Swedish outfit Rögle BK of the SHL, for their post-season push on February 17, 2019.

 After three productive European seasons, Gélinas returned to North America and signed as a free agent to a one-year, two-way contract with the Carolina Hurricanes on June 13, 2021.
 After attending the Hurricanes training camp, Gélinas was assigned to AHL affiliate, the Chicago Wolves, to begin the season.
 Having registered just 2 goals through 9 games, Gélinas unable to cement a regular role with the Wolves was placed on unconditional waivers to mutually terminate his contract with the Hurricanes on November 21, 2021.

 On November 23, 2021, Gélinas was promptly signed for the remainder of the season to re-join Rögle BK of the SHL.
 He appeared in only 12 games in his return to Rögle BK, unable to replicate his previous offensive output with only 2 points.
 On February 12, 2022, he transferred within the SHL to relegation threatened Djurgårdens IF for the remainder of the season.
 He collected 4 goals and 6 points through 13 games with Djurgårdens IF before he was unable to help prevent demotion to the HockeyAllsvenskan at the completion of the season.

 During his brief tenure with Djurgårdens, Gélinas agreed to a two-year contract with Swiss club, SC Bern of the NL, on February 15, 2022.
 Limited to just 15 regular season games for the 2022–23 season, Gélinas was granted a release from the final year of his deal with Bern and joined fellow Swiss club, HC Ajoie, on June 20, 2023.